 The Yale Center for Research Computing provides support for high performance computing (HPC) at Yale.
-The YCRC currently manages five shared Linux clusters:
+The YCRC currently manages four shared Linux clusters:

 - Grace - our largest cluster, for general purpose HPC

 - McCleary - specialized for medical, life science applications as well as the Yale Center for Genome Analysis and its users.

 - Milgram - HIPAA aligned, for use on projects that may involve sensitive data, including the Department of Psychology.

 A standard PI group account provides access to a large number of public compute nodes and limited free high performance storage.
 Faculty can also purchase additional dedicated compute nodes and storage for their research needs.
 See our HPC Policies for more information on use of the YCRC HPC resources.

 In addition to the high performance storage, we can also mount Storage@Yale, which is a service offered by Yale ITS to University members.
 To request a Storage@Yale allocation on the clusters, click "Request Service" on the Storage@Yale page (and specify in the request that the share will be mounted on the HPCs).